jquintozamora/blog/source/_posts/2018/changing-my-blogging-platform-to-github-pages.md

 - [Hexo](https://hexo.io): Static Site Generator specific for Blogs developed using `JavaScript` and supporting `SWIG`, `EJS`, `HAML` and `PUG` template engines and `Markdown` markup language.

 There are more `Static Site Generators`, but my investigation ended here as I hadn't unlimited time for that.
-What I do like of `Hexo` is the fact it is quite specific for blogging and already have lots of `themes` and `plugings`.
+What I DO like of `Hexo` is the fact it is quite specific for blogging and already have lots of `themes` and `plugings`.

 > 👉 I chose Hexo as a Blogging Platform and PUG as a template language.
 But in the near future I'm going to migrate it to Gatsby using React.